brunoeducsantos/brunoeducsantos/README.md

 # Hello there!

-My name is Bruno, I'm a Physicist, Robotics Software Engineer and Student at [Master Robotics, Graphics and Computer Vision](https://estudios.unizar.es/estudio/ver?id=713).
+My name is Bruno, I'm a Physicist, a Robotics Software Engineer and a Student at [Master Robotics, Graphics and Computer Vision](https://estudios.unizar.es/estudio/ver?id=713).

-- 🌱 I’m currently learning Visual SLAM.
+- 🌱 I’m currently learning about Visual SLAM.

 - 👨‍💻 Follow my ideas at: [robotlearn](https://brunoeducsantos.github.io/robotlearn/).